izimio/JoshuaBrionne_6_06022021/README.md

 ***This is the 6th project from OC's web dev formation***
 ===

-In the one we learn how to create and organize a backend environment This project contains :
+In this one we learn how to create and organize a backend environment This project contains :
 - User interface
 - Adding stuff to a DATABASE